 Amtrak offers rail transportation on their Empire Service route, connecting Rochester with Buffalo and Niagra Falls to the west, and Syracuse, Albany and New York City to the southeast, plus connections throughout North America.

 RTS bus services operate throughout the Rochester area.
-Fares may be paid on the bus.
-The Bus for a Buck Freedom Pass is $1; a Two Ride Freedom Pass costs $2; and an All-Day Unlimited Freedom Pass goes for $3.
+Exact change fares of $1 may be paid on the bus.
+An All-Day Unlimited Pass costs $3.
+RTS Regional Access fares are determined by the distance traveled, from $1.50 for 1-3 miles to $4 for 20+ miles.
 See their website for information on routes and schedules.

 Media & Resources